AplaProject/apla-docs-en/introduction/api2.rst

 row/{tablename}/{id}[?columns=]
 ==============================
-**GET** Returns a table entry with specified id in the current ecosystem.
+**GET**/ Returns a table entry with specified id in the current ecosystem.
 Columns to be returned can be specified.

 Query